onnx/onnx/docs/Operators.md

 <dd>The decay factor of momentum.
 It should be a scalar.</dd>
 <dt><tt>beta</tt> : float (required)</dt>
 <dd>The coefficient of gradient in computing new momentum.
 It should be a scalar.</dd>
+<dt><tt>mode</tt> : string (required)</dt>
+<dd>Its value should be either "nesterov" or "standard".
+The value "nesterov" leads to the use of Nesterov's momentum while "standard" invokes stochastic gradient method using standard momentum</dd>
 <dt><tt>norm_coefficient</tt> : float (required)</dt>
 <dd>Coefficient of 0.5 * norm_coefficient * ||X||^2.</dd>
 </dl>